AgentVi/innovi-ng-client-npm/README.md

 Angular version 8.0.3

+## Generate TypeScript Files from .proto

+Run `make ts` to generate TypeScript files.
+The generated files will be stored in the `output` directory.

-## Build
+## Build Angular Library

 Run `ng build ng-core-lib` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/ng-core-lib` directory.

-`npm run package && npm i --save dist/ng-core-lib/ng-core-lib-0.0.1.tgz && ng serve`

 ## Publishing

-After building your library with `ng build ng-core-lib`, go to the dist folder `cd dist/ng-core-lib` and run `npm publish`.
+After building your library with `ng build ng-core-lib`, go to the dist folder `cd dist/ng-core-lib` and run `make `.

 ### Simple Example